Skip to Main Content

 Are There Risks Involved?

-BMAC procedure are very safe but all medical procedures have risk.
-It is critical to work with a well trained provider to minimize any potential risks.
+BMAC procedures are very safe but all medical procedures have risks.
+It is critical to work with a well-trained provider to minimize any potential risks.

-• With any injection there is a risk of infection.
-All bone marrow aspiration procedures and injection of BMAC should be done under sterile conditions to mitigate this very low risk.
+• With any injection, there is a risk of infection.
+All bone marrow aspiration procedures and injections of BMAC should be done under sterile conditions to mitigate this very low risk.

 • With any injection there is a risk of bleeding or bruising which is usually self-resolving.
-This risk is mitigated by coming off blood thinners per your doctor’s recommendation prior to procedures.
+This risk is mitigated by coming off blood thinners per your doctor’s recommendation before procedures.

 • Risks of infection and bleeding are far less than with that of surgery.